Menu

 // ... other code ...

-// Return info for not logged in:
+// Return info for non-logged-in users:

 if (!user) {